Novo Nordisk A/S – Annual report – 31 December 2018

 The frequency of occupational accidents with absence is measured as the internally reported number of accidents using full-time employees, excluding externals, employees on unpaid leave, interns, bachelor and master thesis employees, and substitutes, per million nominal working hours.
 An occupational accident with absence is any work-related accident causing at least one day of absence in addition to the day of the accident.

 Company reputation is measured annually using the RepTrak® methodology developed by Reputation Institute.
 The total score is measured as the mean company reputation score among people with diabetes, general practitioners and diabetes specialists across key markets.
 Reputation is measured on a scale of 0–100, with 100 being the best possible score.
 A score above 80 is considered excellent; a score between 70 and 80 is considered strong.
-Data were collected between June and September 2017.
+Data were collected between June and September 2018.

 The data are collected through annual surveys carried out by external consultancy firms.

-In the Consolidated environmental statement, Novo Nordisk reports on performance in terms of resources, and emissions and waste.
-Progress is reported against long-term targets to continuously reduce environmental impacts.
-See pp 13 and 15.The Statement of environmental performance contains additional performance information of strategic importance, such as energy and water consumption, CO2 emissions, waste and breaches of regulatory limit values.
+The statement of environmental performance contains material performance information of strategic importance, such as energy and water consumption, CO2 emissions, waste and breaches of regulatory limit values.

 General reporting standards and principles